5-Day Kayak Expedition to

 The northern San Juan Islands are collectively referred to as “The Outer Islands”.
 Sucia Island itself is a horseshoe-shaped island which is accessible only by watercraft.
 Sea kayakers and boaters venturing into its many coves quickly discover why Sucia Island is considered the crown jewel in the state marine park system and a boating destination that is truly world class.
 Nearby Matia Island is much smaller, but has an amazing old growth forest at its center.
 Half of Matia Island is set aside as a National Wildlife Refuge and is home to a large number of seals.
 Patos Island, at the extreme northwest edge of Washington, is one of our favorite destinations anywhere.
 A historic lighthouse is a short walk from the campsite, and savvy visitors know to be there when the Sun goes down in the evening.
 It’s simply amazing.

 In 2012 a large dinosaur leg bone was excavated from the banks of Sucia Island.
-Belonging to the group of dinosaurs known as Therapods (which incudes the T-Rex!) this is the first time that we have had evidence of these massive creatures appearing in the island rocks.
-While large dinosaur remains are very rare, the southern shores of Sucia Island are thick with smaller fossil beds.
+Belonging to the group of dinosaurs known as Therapods (which includes the T-Rex!) this is the first time we have had evidence of these massive creatures appearing in the island rocks.
+While large dinosaur remains are rare, the southern shores of Sucia Island are thick with smaller fossil beds.
 Intrepid explorers can spend hours walking along the beaches among these signs of ancient times.
 Collecting fossils is strictly forbidden, but looking at them is highly encouraged.

 Known for its emerald waters and forested trails, its magnificent sunsets and sandstone formations, Sucia Island is prized by locals for its off-season beauty and solitude.
 Sucia Island Marine State Park is a 564-acre marine park with 77,700 feet of shoreline and abundant camping and moorage.